larrydodson/surfs_up/README.md

    #### Major Points of Analysis on the Statistics Summaries
-   1. For Temperatures from the months of June and December, the mean for June is 74.9°F and for Dec is 71.0°F, an approximate difference of 4°F.
+   1. For Temperatures from the months of June and December, the mean for June is 74.9°F and for Dec is 71.0°F, a difference of 3.9°F.
-   2. For
+   2. The quartiles and the interquartile ranges (IQR) within each month's range indicate spreads from 2 to 4 degrees.
-   3. blsllfjj akjf
+   3. The largest differences in temperatures within a month's range, and also between June vs. December are at the minimum Temps, with June's at 64°F and December's at 56°F.

 .